 Other Walking Meditation Methods

-There are several other methods of walking meditations you can try.
+Here are two other methods of walking meditations.
 Most are a variation on the first one I described.

 With Walking Meditation you will enjoy the first in-depth instructional program in this serene spiritual practice to help you walk with presence and peace of mind whether in nature or on a busy city street.
 Walking Meditation features esteemed Buddhist master Thich Nhat Hanh along with one of his principle students, Nguyen Anh-Huong, as together they illuminate the central tenets of this powerful meditative art.